 On the other hand…

 History isn’t often as thoroughly taught in schools as it should be, leading to wide gaps in people’s knowledge of what happened even twenty years ago.
 Given the popularity of historical fiction, be it on the silver screen, home streaming services, or books, people often get a sense of history from popular culture.
-If the TV shows they watch or the books they read are wildly inaccurate, and if the writer/director does not provide some sort of acknowledgement of their inaccuracies, then people will often accept these stories as, if not true, then close enough to the truth to make no difference.
+If the TV shows they watch or the books they read are wildly inaccurate, and if the writer/director does not provide some sort of acknowledgment of their inaccuracies, then people will often accept these stories as, if not true, then close enough to the truth to make no difference.

-Or, they see only one or two aspects of an historical figure.
+Or, they see only one or two aspects of a historical figure.
 We often see Catherine of Aragon, Henry VIII’s first wife, as the spurned wife and lonely queen locked away in a dreary castle.
 While this may have been the case for the last few years of Catherine’s life, it neglects her first 44 years and the entirety of her character– the daughter of the fierce Queen Isabella of Castile sent to a foreign land to become its queen, facing grief and uncertainty after the death of her first husband, eventually becoming a beloved figure in England before her (well deserved) pride helped lead to her downfall.
 If we see only one aspect of a person’s life history, then it’s easy to forget the whole human being, and I believe that the study of history helps us understand how human beings made decisions that led us to where we are today.
 It’s not good to see important historical figures as one-dimensional.

 We might also fail to see alternate perspectives.
 In movies like 300 or Alexander, the Persian Empire is depicted as this vast, tyrannical entity that wanted to do away with freedom and make slaves of everyone, and that it was a good thing that King Leonidas of Sparta held them back at the Battle of Thermopylae, and it was a really good thing that Alexander the Great destroyed the Persian Empire.
-In reality, though, the Battle of Thermopylae did little to keep the Persians out of Greece, and Alexander destroyed a stable, centuries old empire that was perfectly happy to let you keep your own religion, speak your own language, and keep your own customs as long as you paid your taxes and sent men to fight in the army (which you would have been doing anyway, because humankind has been paying taxes and fighting wars since time immemorial).
+In reality, though, the Battle of Thermopylae did little to keep the Persians out of Greece, and Alexander destroyed a stable, centuries-old empire that was perfectly happy to let you keep your own religion, speak your own language, and keep your own customs as long as you paid your taxes and sent men to fight in the army (which you would have been doing anyway, because humankind has been paying taxes and fighting wars since time immemorial).
 When Alexander destroyed the Persian empire, centuries of unrest and war followed in his wake.
 In the West, though, we’re not told about these problems.
 We only hear about Alexander the Great’s amazing victories.

 You can probably tell what side I’m on.
 I prefer my historical fiction to be as accurate as possible.
 Perhaps I’ve been spoiled by podcasts like Dan Carlin’s Hardcore History or The British History Podcast, which tell stories of history that are as fascinating as they are historically accurate.
 The lives of history’s great figures are often as dramatic as any Hollywood director could ask for.
 In his 1998 film Elizabeth, Shekhar Kapur overlooked a major scandal by virtually ignoring Amy Dudley, the wife of Elizabeth I’s beloved Lord Robert Dudley.
 When Amy died under mysterious circumstances, many people immediately concluded that Dudley or Elizabeth had arranged her death so they could get married.
 The mystery was never really solved, and historians are still arguing about whether her death was murder, suicide, or an accident.